permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

-  pull        Fetch the latest changes from the remote ledger and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote server for tracking and interaction repo        Manage ledger settings and operations validate    Validate the local state for consistency and correctness
+  pull        Fetch the latest changes from the remote ledger and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote server for tracking and interaction ledger        Manage ledger settings and operations validate    Validate the local state for consistency and correctness

 Flags: